mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 * Understand the Balance and Trade offs of alternative models - don't discount anything - outsource/data temps story
 * Never say I know or stop at the first model

+Only stop modelling when you have run out of ideas and not when you get the first good idea.
+Once you have a useful model start again.
+Challenge yourself to create a model in a different way, experiment with your thinking and design skills.
+Try to solve the problem with a completely different model.
+If you don’t get it right the rst time, refactor to a better solution.
+Constantly refactor to your understanding of the problem domain to produce a more express model.
+Models will change with more knowledge.

+Remember a model is only useful for a moment in time; don’t get attached to elegant designs.
+Rip up parts of your model that are no longer useful, and be willing to change when new use cases and scenarios are thrown at your design.

 ## Optimize for the Overall System

  > “A company could put a top man at every position and be swallowed by a competitor with people only half as good, but who are working together.”
 W. Edwards Deming